vaughany/moodle-block_searchthiscourse/readme.md

 ## Purpose

-Being able to type 'cheese' (or any keyword of your choice) and search for it whether it exists in a Label, Forum post, Book page or any core Moodle activity is something we don't often need to do, but have had no way of doing.
+Being able to type any keyword of your choice and search for it whether it exists in a Label, Forum post, Book chapter, Page or any core Moodle activity is something we don't often need to do, but have had no way of doing.
 Until now.

+Currently it will search the current course in the following places:

+### Standard Moodle 2.2 modules:

+* Assignment
+    * titles
+    * submissions (*teachers only*)
+* Book (core module in 2.3, but a third-party plugin for 2.2)
+* Feedback
+    * titles
+    * questions (*teachers only*)
+    * answers (*teachers only*)
+* Folder
+* Forum
+    * titles
+    * discussions
+    * posts
+* Glossary
+    * titles
+    * entries
+* Labels
+* Page
+    * titles
+    * content
+* URLs
+    * titles
+    * URL itself

+### Does not yet search through these standard Moodle 2.2 modules:

+* Chat            18
+* Choice          182
+* Database        12
+* Lesson          35
+* Quiz            579
+* Resource        -
+* Survey          1
+* Wiki            36
+* Workshop        -

+### Probably will never search through these standard Moodle 2.2 modules:

+* IMS content package
+* LTI
+* SCORM package

+### Searches through these third-party plugins:

+* Book
+    * titles
+    * content
+* Checklist

+### Does not yet search through these third-party plugins (and any others not mentioned here: this list exists as these are the extra plugins we use):

+* Certificate     14
+* HotPot          90
+* Journal         1
+* OU blog         3
+* OU wiki         15
+* Scheduler       57
+* Slideshow       153

 ## Installation